Cardiovascular Imaging (Noninvasive) Fellowship

 We look forward to receiving your credentials and meeting you during the recruitment season.
 We will adhere to the guidelines for the Radiology Fellowship Recruitment set forth by the Society of Chiefs of Academic Radiology Departments.

-1. Fill out the fellowship application form, and mail it to the address below
+1. Fill out the fellowship application form, and mail it to the address below.
+We are currently accepting applications for July 2015.

 2. THREE (3) letters of recommendation, one of which should be from your program director, a personal statement, a USMLE transcript, and your Curriculum Vitae.
 NOTE: Graduates of foreign medical schools should be aware that you must be eligible for a full license in the State of Massachusetts in order to be considered a candidate for fellowship.